Friday Night Funkin': Gameplay

 For each week, the player has the option to select one of three difficulties: Easy, Normal, or Hard.
 As the difficulty increases, the speed of incoming arrows increases, and the patterns of arrows become more complex.
 The player's high score for each week on each difficulty is tracked and shown in the top corner of the week selection screen.
-The game contains two different modes of play: a story campaign in which songs are played linearly, and a "freeplay" mode which allows for free selection of any of the game's music tracks.
+Friday Night Funkin contains two different modes of play: a story campaign in which songs are played linearly, and a "freeplay" mode which allows for free selection of any of the music tracks.
 Selected songs also have harder remixes under the "Erect" and "Nightmare" difficulties.

 Development

-In October 2020, video game programmer ninjamuffin99 began work on a game for the Ludum Dare 47 game jam.
-He asked artists evilsk8r and PhantomArcade to help him with the project, as both had experience in game development as well.
-A composer known as Kawai Sprite was also added to the team in order to create the songs featured in the game.
-The game was quickly assembled using a pre-made flash-to-haxe pipeline.

-The prototype contained only a handful of music tracks and lacked menus.
-Despite its rudimentary design, the prototype received unexpected success, leading to many requests for a full game.
-In response, ninjamuffin99 stated that he had plans to expand the game.
-The team would later update this demo on November 1, 2020, which added several additional menus and options as well as Week 2, a new level.
+On October 3, 2020, video game programmer Cameron "ninjamuffin99" Taylor joined the Ludum Dare 47 game jam.
+Although the game jam's theme was "stuck in a loop", Taylor wanted to create a rhythm game inspired by multiple PlayStation titles, most notably PaRappa the Rapper and Gitaroo Man.
+Taylor contacted musician Isaac "Kawai Sprite" Garcia for a soundtrack and, after reaching out to various artists, was able to recruit pseudonymous artist evilsk8r and animator David "PhantomArcade" Brown for the project as well.
+Brown created the game's story—which was loosely inspired by former dating experiences—and collaborated with evilsk8r on the game's artwork and character design, while handling all the animations.
+Garcia based the game's songs on PaRappa the Rapper, while the characters' voices drew inspiration from Vib-Ribbon.

+The team released the first version of Friday Night Funkin on October 5, 2020.
+This version would become known as Friday Night Funkin' (Ludum Dare Prototype).
+Although this initial prototype did not perform well at the game jam, Taylor and the rest of the crew had plans to continue expanding the game.
+They reworked and improved the game with more songs and menus, and the first version of the demo was released on both Newgrounds and itch.io on November 1, 2020.

-The seventh Week was released as a timed exclusive on Newgrounds.
+The Week 7 level was released as a timed exclusive on Newgrounds.
 Due to the increase in traffic on Newgrounds, the site crashed.
 Following the release of Week 7, the developers shifted focus to the full game, titled Friday Night Funkin': The Full Ass Game.
-Its soundtrack has been made available on Bandcamp and Spotify.
+The game's soundtrack has been made available on Bandcamp and Spotify.

-The ninth level, titled "WeekEnd 1", was released on April 30, 2024.
-This level featured characters from the Pico's School series, one of whom had already been prominently featured as an antagonist of an earlier Week.
-The update also featured the addition of "Erect" remixes, remixed versions of previously existing in-game songs with more challenging gameplay.
-The game received a UI overhaul as well.

-The game received continual updates throughout the latter half of 2024 and into 2025, introducing several new remixes and gameplay modes.

-iOS and Android versions of the game were released on July 15, 2025.
+After the release of Week 7, there would be a 3-year hiatus of updates until April 30, 2024, when new updates would again be released semi-consistently, including a new Story Mode level, multiple remixes of previous songs, a mobile release for both iOS and Android devices, and a level collaboration with K-pop group Le Sserafim and their single "Spaghetti".